 Twice a year, JFS offers a two-day training for school professionals and community volunteers on suicide prevention.
 Volunteers must be 21 or older and need to be available during school hours to teach the curriculum.
 CEUs are also offered for social work professionals.

-For more information or to register for the training, please contact Senior Program Coordinator Talora Gross by phone at (504) 831-8475 or by email at email@example.com.
+For more information or to inquire about upcoming trainings, please contact Tuyl Mogabgab by phone at (504) 831-8475 or by email at email@example.com.